HITGIF/TextFieldBoxes/README.md

 It is a new Material Design text field that comes in a box.

+## Requirements

+- Android 4.0.3 IceCreamSandwich (API lv 15) or greater
+- Your favorite IDE

 ## Usage

 In order to use it, you need to include it in your project.